Nemean lion

 Mosaic: Nemean lion.
 3rd century AD.
 Currently held in the Archaeological Museum of Paros.

 The Nemean lion (/nɪˈmiːən/; Νεμέος λέων; Leo Nemeaeus) was a mythical lion in Greek mythology that lived at Nemea.
-Famously one of the mythical beasts killed by Heracles (Hercules) in his 12 labours.
-Because its golden fur was impervious to attack, it could not be killed with mortals' weapons.
-Its claws were sharper than mortals' swords and could cut through any strong armour.
-After Heracles killed the lion, its pelt would come to symbolize Heracles and his strength, being used in art to both recognize the myth itself and to draw connections between Heracles' heroism to others.
+It is most famous for being one of the mythical beasts killed by Heracles (Hercules) in his 12 labours.
+Because its golden fur was impervious to attack, it could not be killed with mortal weapons.
+Its claws were sharper than mortal swords and could cut through any strong armour.
+After Heracles killed the lion, its pelt would come to symbolize Heracles and his strength, being used in art to both recognize the myth itself and to draw connections between Heracles' heroism and others.

 Mythical origins

 Hesiod writes that the Nemean lion is the offspring of Orthus and an ambiguous "she".
-This "she" is often understood as probably referring to either the Chimera, Echidna or possibly Ceto.
-The Nemean lion is also, depending on its parentage, brother to the Theban Sphinx and is of the same lineage as others within the Heracles myth, those being Cebreros and the Lernaian Hydra.
-Apollodorus however depicts the lion as the offspring of Typhon.
-And according to Hesiod, the lion was raised by Hera and sent to terrorize the hills of Nemea.
+This "she" is often understood as probably referring to either the Chimera, Echidna, or possibly Ceto.
+The Nemean lion is also, depending on its parentage, brother to the Theban Sphinx and is of the same lineage as others within the Heracles myth, those being Cerberus and the Lernaean Hydra.
+Apollodorus, however, depicts the lion as the offspring of Typhon.
+According to Hesiod, the lion was raised by Hera and sent to terrorize the hills of Nemea.
 In another tradition, told by Aelian (citing Epimenides) and Hyginus, the lion was "sprung from" the moon-goddess Selene, who threw him from the Moon at Hera's request to mount Apesas.
-Hera allowed for the Nemean lion to hunt within her lands knowing it would cause more problems for Heracles.
+Hera allowed the Nemean lion to hunt within her lands, knowing it would cause more problems for Heracles.
 In Bibliotheca, Photius wrote that the dragon Ladon, who guarded the golden apples, was the Nemean lion's brother.